SzymonKatra/DzwonekIILOKielce/README.md

 More information: http://szymonkatra.github.io/en/project/dzwonekiilokielce/

-Project is available only for illustrative purposes or to private use.
+Project is available only for illustrative purposes or for private usage.
 Commercial usage and redistribution without permission of the author is forbidden

 ![Photo](photos/photo_1.JPG)